-Attributes vs. Segments
+Attributes vs. Saved Groups

 Attributes are simply a way of categorizing your users by various groupings so that you can easily view survey results by these categories as well as send surveys based on these categories.

-TINYpulse provides several default Attributes to give you an idea of some of the grouping you may want to sort your data by, including Office Location, Department, Employee Type, Management Level, Gender, Ethnicity, and Tenure.
+Limeade Listening provides several default Attributes to give you an idea of some of the grouping you may want to sort your data by, including Office Location, Department, Employee Type, Management Level, Gender, Ethnicity, and Tenure.

-Because users can belong to multiple Attributes, TINYpulse does not allow you to see the text of Responses when slicing by Attributes in Anonymous Surveys - you will only be able to see the average score of the Responses for Scale or Boolean questions.
+Because users can belong to multiple Attributes, Limeade Listening does not allow you to see the text of Responses when slicing by Attributes in Anonymous Surveys - you will only be able to see the average score of the Responses for Scale or Boolean questions.
 However, if you send out a Confidential or Visible survey instead, then the text of Responses will be displayed when slicing by any Attribute as well.

 Manage and Create your Groups